 What are ‘big rocks’?
 As outlined in this article, they are our priorities, our mission-critical objectives that we need to solve for in the coming year.
 We arrived at this list through CSM leadership discussions and final input from individual contributors.

-The objective of this retrospective program is to facilitate a structured and collaborative process for reflecting on Renewal events in our book of business, identify areas for improvement, implementing actionable changes to enhance future performance and share learnings across the organization.
+The objective of this retrospective program is to facilitate a structured and collaborative process for reflecting on accounts where significant churn or risk is present, identify areas for improvement, implementing actionable changes to enhance future performance and share learnings across the organization.

 Scope